mnielsen/finding_scenius/finding_scenius.md

-**Phil Agre:** Agre has pointed out (somewhere, I haven't tracked down the location) that an excellent way to identify emerging fields is to ask smart undergraduates what they're interested in, and then to eliminate the already-fashionable answers.
-In what remaisn
+**Phil Agre:** The information scientist Phil Agre has proposed an interesting way to identify important emerging fields.
+He suggested asking the very smartest undergrads what they're interested in, and making a list of their replies.
+Cross the already fashionable answers (cosmology, nanotech etc) off the list.
+Look instead for fields that you've never heard of, that sound strange, and slightly off the wall.
+Some of those fields will fail, of course.
+But chances are that some of biggest fields a decade or two hence will be on that list.

 # Appendix: was Florence a statistical fluke?